-As a primary care clinician with more than twenty years of experience in community organizing, Dr. Andrew Morris-Singer regularly writes and speaks on current trends in primary care, community organizing strategies to advance primary care reform, and the emerging model of Relational Leadership™.
-In addition to being featured in national media outlets that include NPR, CNN, and The New York Times, he also speaks at academic medical institutions and professional conferences across the country – from the Aspen Ideas Festival to your own institution’s Grand Rounds.
+As a primary care clinician with more than 25 years of experience in community organizing, Dr. Andrew Morris-Singer regularly writes and speaks on current trends in primary care, community organizing strategies to advance primary care reform, and the emerging model of Relational Leadership™.
+In addition to being featured in national media outlets that include NPR, CNN, and The New York Times, he also speaks at academic medical institutions and professional conferences across the country — from the Aspen Ideas Festival to your own institution’s Grand Rounds.

-Igniting a Primary Care Movement
+Igniting a Movement In Primary Care

 Social movements offer important lessons and powerful strategies for advancing meaningful change in healthcare.
 From the historical roots of community organizing to the practical realities of making change in challenging clinical environments, learn how to establish coalition, mobilize resources, and advance shared aims — revitalizing yourself and your teams in the process.